fumeshroomXY/Muscle-Training/README.md

 # Muscle-Training
-Summarize the key points when do the muscle training
+Summarize the key points when doing the muscle training